melouaf/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms-and-Applications

-The purpose of this repositort is to implement basic Machine Learning algorithms and highlight some of their applications.
+The purpose of this repository is to implement basic Machine Learning algorithms and highlight some of their applications.